Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: Dual Discretization for the Continuous MRF

+leads to a reduction of the duality gap where the first equality holds due to the explanation that will be given in \cref{sec:lifting_primal_problem}.
+In general, properness of the inclusions in the hierarchy of the dual subspaces need not imply strict inequalities in \cref{eq:hierarchy}.
+However, for a piecewise polynomial hierarchy with increasing degrees and/or number of pieces we will show in \cref{prop:gapconvergence} that the duality gap $\cref{eq:mrf} - \max_{\lambda \in \Lambda^\cE}\; D(\lambda)$ eventually vanishes with rate $\mathcal{O}(1 / (K \cdot \sqrt{\deg}))$ as the number of pieces $K$ and/or the degree $\deg$ goes to $\infty$.

-Before we derive the primal problem corresponding to the discretized dual problem we discuss the duality between finite-dimensional subspaces of $\cC(\Omega)$ and certain equivalence classes of measures and in particular moment spaces in the next section.
+In the context of dual discretization it is crucial to discuss the duality between finite-dimensional subspaces of $\cC(\Omega)$ and certain equivalence classes of measures and in particular moment spaces.
+This will be particularly important in \cref{sec:lifting} where we derive and study the primal problem corresponding to the discretized dual problem: